 Because of the uncertainty of federal funding and the complexity and time-consuming nature of the USACE project development process, levee improvements will be primarily locally funded.
 The three affected counties have imposed a 1⁄2% sales tax to pay for the restoration of the levee system and formed a new organization, the Southwestern Illinois Flood Prevention District Council, to carry out the levee improvement project.
-The tax has been collected since January 2009 and currently, produces about \$12.0 million annually.
+The tax has been collected since January 2009 and generated \$12.3 million dollars in 2018 and 2019.